 Deanna Congileo, Carter’s press secretary, confirmed in an e-mail to FOXNews.com that Carter will be in the Mideast in April.
 Pressed for comment, Congileo did not deny that the former president is considering visiting Meshal.

 “President Carter is planning a trip to the Mideast next week; however, we are still confirming details of the trip and will issue a press release by the end of this week,” wrote Congileo.
-“I cannot confirm any specific meetings at this point in time.”
+“I cannot confirm any specific meetings at this point in time.”take our poll - story continues below

 The State Department has designated Hamas a “foreign terrorist organization,” and some groups hold Meshal personally responsible for ordering the kidnapping of Israeli soldier Gilad Shalit.
 State Department spokesman Sean McCormack once said of the prospect of meeting with Meshal, “That’s not something that we could possibly conceive of.”